.AU domain policies

 Renewing .AU domains

 For .AU domains, the Australian registry has implemented a validation matrix for all the domains that are registered.
-All .AU customers (except .ID.AU domains) must have an active ABN or ACN or trademark to renew.
+All third-level .AU customers (except .ID.AU domains) must have an active ABN or ACN or trademark to renew.

 Unincorporated .ORG associations must be listed on the Australian charities and not-for-profits commission (ACNC).
 At domain renewal, this requirement must be fulfilled.